 In November 2010 a lunch was held at The Avenue Theatre to celebrate the start of the Fund’s 25th Anniversary Year and Patron Bill Boggia took the opportunity to launch The Richard Moreton Bursary Fund.
 Subsequently, at their meeting in October 2013, trustees agreed to raise the upper award limit from £1,000 to £2,000.
 The award limit is reviewed annually.

 Carole Nealey became the Fund’s second Vice President in July 2018 having been Vice Chairman to Alan and then Chairman for six years.

 In October 2012 an evening to ‘Celebrate the Youth of Swale’ was held at The Coniston Hotel.
 It showcased the talents of youngsters who had received general awards as well as bursary recipients including Ross Wilson, from Minster, who repaid the Fund’s many years of support by winning a Bronze Medal in the GB Table Tennis team event at the London 2012 Paralympics.
 Ross went on to win another Bronze medal at the Rio 2016 Paralympics and Gold in the 2018 Commonwealth Games.
 He won a further Bronze medal in the GB Table Tennis team event at the 2020 Tokyo Paralympics (held in 2021 because of Covid).
 See Paralympian Success.

 Trustees have come and gone but several have remained for very many years and two former recipients Andrew Mason and Sarah Drury became Trustees.
 Andrew stood down as a Trustee in July 2013 when he took up a position as clarinettist with Leeds Symphony Orchestra.
 Sarah became Chairman in July 2018 having been Vice Chairman to Carole for two years.

-Although the aim of the fund remains, it has had to become more business-minded in these current times.
+Although the aim of the Fund remains, it has had to become more business-minded.
 Part of that progress, aside from having a Board of Trustees, it has a small group of advisers, having an Honorary Auditor and a graphics / website adviser who are not Trustees.
-They are unpaid but willing volunteers who have no say in the day-to-day running of the fund.
+They are unpaid but willing volunteers who have no say in the day-to-day running of the Fund.